DISCLOSURE 103-1: EXPLANATION OF THE MATERIAL TOPIC AND ITS BOUNDARY

 - Management Development: Sika’s performance and talent management system has been the mainstay of management development activities for many years.
 Designed to identify and develop managers’ skills, it facilitates systematic employee succession planning in the respective organizations, while promoting company growth by continually pinpointing new talent.
 Potential managers are developed at different levels, either through continuous training initiated by the respective national organization or provided by the Sika Business School.

-- London Business School: For the development of its more than 200 Senior Managers, Sika and the London Business School are offering a three-day program on strategy and leadership skills under the banner “Building Together our Future
+- London Business School: For continuing education of its over 170 Senior Managers, Sika partnered with the London Business School to deliver a three-day program on strategy and leadership called “Building Together For Our Future.”
+Five programs were delivered, attended by 110 Senior Managers

 - Curricula include project assignments reflecting current everyday business situations.
 Members of Group Management and other line managers are involved in development activities to ensure that training remains relevant to practical needs.
 Product- and application-based knowledge is delivered by academies whose course content and organization are defined by target market managers.
 With the focus on practical applications for Sika products, these training programs promote customer advisory skills.